eugenia1984/english/glossary.md

 - **To set deadlines** means deciding on the time by which tasks need to be completed.
 For example: ``Setting deadlines for each task ensures that the project stays on schedule``.

 - **to skip** means to not do or not include something that you usually do or that should be done.

+- **To steal** means to take something that doesn't belong to you without permission.
+For example: ``Some people try to steal our data`` means that there are people that try to take personal data without the owner's permission.

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.